-- (3) For examinations and assessments that have been recognized, students are awarded the number of ECTS credits stipulated in the curriculum (cf. annex). - (4) The examination board is to decide on the recognition of examinations and assessments, as laid out in subsections 1-3.
-In cases of doubt, it is to consult the examiners responsible for the individual courses.
+(4) For examinations and assessments that have been recognized, students are awarded the number of ECTS credits listed in the curriculum (cf. annex).
+Non-graded examinations taken at other universities or in other programs are to be recognized in accordance with subsections 1 and 2.
+They are to be labeled accordingly on the examination certificate and are not accounted for in the calculation of the final grade.

+(5) The examination board decides on all matters related to subsections 1 to 4.
+In cases of doubt, it is to consult the examiners responsible for the individual modules.